Thinking of a project management career......

 There are two major project management professional associations worldwide – the Project Management Institute and the International Project Management Association.
 Both offer their own networking opportunities, resources, publications, and certification, with no collaboration between the two organizations.

-Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend joining the one you decide to certify with).
+Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend you join the one with whom you decide to certify).
 Both also have a good international presence.

 Remember - Join before you apply for certification, because....

 Both organizations offer a substantial discount on the cost of PM certification to existing members.

 As mentioned above, both worldwide PM organizations offer several levels of certification.
 All project management certifications are based on experience (years of experience and project experience) and competency testing (in the case of PMI) or peer reviews and testing (in the case of IPMA).